Nitrogen Oxides (NOx) State Implementation Plan (SIP) Call Rule

 - CSAPR Trading Programs EGUs Allowance Allocations for 2025 and 2026 [XLS]

-Future allowance allocations for the SO2, Annual NOx and NOx Ozone Season Trading Programs will be based on the following schedule in accordance with the CSAPR Programs rule.
+Allowance allocations for the Annual SO2, Annual NOx, and NOx Ozone Season Trading Programs are based on the following schedule in accordance with the CSAPR Programs rule.

 |Future Allowance Allocations Schedule|